dessa-oss/atlas/examples/README.md

 ### impute_data

 Simple illustration of the unobtrusiveness of Foundations syntax.
+Please have a look at `impute_data/__main__.py` for more info.

 `python -m impute_data`

 ### loading_data

 Simple illustration of the unobtrusiveness of Foundations syntax.
+Please have a look at `loading_data/__main__.py` for more info.

 `python -m loading_data`